Prime and polynomial distances in colourings of the plane: Introduction

 \section{Introduction}

 Furstenberg~\cite{furstenberg1977ergodic} and S{\'a}rk{\"o}zy~\cite{sarkozy1978difference} independently proved that given a non-zero polynomial $f$ with integer coefficients and $f(0)=0$, every finite colouring of the integers contains a pair of distinct monochromatic integers which are of the form $a$ and $a + f(n)$ for some $n\in \mathbb{Z}$.
 The condition that $f(0)=0$ is not a necessary one; Kamae and Mend{\`e}s France~\cite{kamae1978van} proved that this condition can be replaced by the more general condition that for every non-zero $k\in \mathbb{N}$, we have $f(\mathbb{Z}) \cap k\mathbb{Z} \not= \emptyset$.
-This condition is necessary, since otherwise we could $k$-colour the integers avoiding such monochromatic pairs.
+This condition is necessary, since otherwise by colouring the integers according to their residues modulo $k$, we could avoid such monochromatic pairs.

 Note in particular that there is a $2$-colouring of the integers that avoids monochromatic pairs of the form $a$ and $a+(2n+1)$, in other words, pairs whose difference is odd.
 Rosenfeld~\cite{erdos1994twenty} asked whether the situation is different in the plane.
 More precisely, he asked how many colours are required to colour $\mathbb{R}^2$ so that there are no two monochromatic points whose distance is an odd integer.
 As with the Hadwiger-Nelson problem (see~\cite{SoiferHistory2009} for a history of this well-known problem), small unit distance graphs such as the Moser spindle give a lower bound of~$4$.
 Ardal, Ma{\v{n}}uch, Rosenfeld, Shelah, and Stacho~\cite{ardal2009odd} improved this lower bound by constructing a $5$-chromatic odd distance graph.
 Then, in a breakthrough result, de Grey~\cite{de2018chromatic} and Exoo and Ismailescu~\cite{exoo2020chromatic} independently constructed $5$-chromatic unit distance graphs.
 Recently, Parts~\cite{parts20226} constructed an odd distance graph requiring at least $6$ colours.